jhelie/mcmc/README.md

 # mcmc
-A notebook demo-ing the basics of Markov Chain Monte Carlo techniques.
+A notebook I put together to demo the basics of Markov Chain Monte Carlo techniques.